 - They keep going down to the large bowel (where they technically shouldn’t go) drawing water with them along the way.
 The bacteria there gobble them up producing methane, hydrogen and carbon.
 These are the gases which cause bloating and pain to the sensitive intestine.

-So, in following the low FODMAP diet we can find out what foods are causing the issues, cut them out and stop some of the uncomfortable symptoms of Endo and IBS in their tracks!
+So, in following the low FODMAP diet we can find out which foods are causing the issues and limit them.
+Research has found that a low FODMAP diet can help with endometriosis and IBS management.

 The low FODMAP diet is different for EVERYONE depending on what they are sensitive too.
 It is not supposed to be really restrictive and requires the guidance of a FODMAP trained dietitian.
 The good thing is we have some great ones here at The FODMAP Challenge as well as an online course you can do from home.